GandhiCloudLab/ibm-watsonx-orchestrate/020-flow/readme.md

-#  Finding News Alerts between cities using watsonx Orchestrate Flow builder
+# watsonx Orchestrate Flow builder -  Finding News Alerts between cities

-## 1. Objective

-The objective of this document is to explain about how to use flow in watsonx Orchestrate (wxo) to find the news alerts between the cities as like below.
+The objective of this document is to explain about how to use flow in watsonx Orchestrate (wxo) to find the news alerts between two cities as like below.

   <img src="images/img11.png">

-## 2. Develop an app that returns the news alerts
+## 1. Develop an app that returns the news alerts

-### 2.1 Develop the App
+### 1.1 Develop the App

 1. Download the sample app from [here](./files/)